Spam Protection

 Recommended Setup

-For most forms, we recommend combining the honeypot with a captcha:
+For most forms, we recommend combining FormShield with a captcha:

-- The honeypot catches simple bots with zero impact on user experience.
+- FormShield catches simple bots with zero impact on user experience.

-- A captcha like Turnstile or reCAPTCHA v3 catches more advanced bots without adding friction.
+- A captcha like Turnstile or reCAPTCHA v3 catches more advanced bots that bypass FormShield without adding friction.

-- Domain restrictions add a third layer if you know exactly which sites will use your form.
+- Domain restrictions (Business) add another layer if you know exactly which sites will use your form.

-All three methods can be active on the same form.
-They run in order: domain check first, then captcha verification, then honeypot detection.
+All methods can be active on the same form.
+They run in order: domain check first, then captcha verification, then FormShield detection, then email blocklist.